prof18/CyberRobotBrain/README.md

 To move the target we have used three different markers: one for the target and the others two to recognize the left and the right side of the robot.
 The recognition has been exploited using [openCV Library](http://opencv.org/platforms/android/).

-You can checkout the behauvior of the application by watching the video below.
+You can checkout the behauvior of the application by watching [a video on YouTube](https://www.youtube.com/embed/xStDo5KmYf8)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xStDo5KmYf8" frameborder="0" allowfullscreen></iframe>

 ## Test Environment: